steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.5.0/IComponentHandler3.md

     virtual tresult PLUGIN_API executeMenuItem (int32 tag)
     {
-        // this will be called if the user has executed one of the menu items of the Plug-in.
+        // this will be called if the user has executed one of the menu items of the plug-in.
         // It won't be called for items of the host. switch (tag)
         {